Riiskits/new-riiskit-proposal/README.md

 ### How should the directory structre of the plugin be?

 It is important to have good design, to make it easlily maintainable.
-This is a longterm prosject, small choices can have a huge impact.
+This is a long term project, small choices can have a huge impact.

 ### Is there more functionality that should be provided in the plugin?
 ### Is there functionality that is unnecesary and should be removed?